top of page

 Can You Refinance to Avoid Losing Your Home?

 Refinancing your mortgage means replacing your current home loan with a new one — ideally with better terms like a lower interest rate or more manageable monthly payments.
-For some homeowners, refinancing can be a solution to avoid foreclosure.
+For some Delaware homeowners, refinancing can be a solution to avoid foreclosure.
 But it depends heavily on your current financial situation and how far along you are in the foreclosure process.
 When Refinancing Might Be an Option:

 âžœ You’ve missed only one or two payments